 - 3. All windows to be rectangular with a predominant vertical proportion.
-A general proportion of 1:1.8 or more is required. - 4.
-Windows smaller than 680 x 680 may be square.
+A general proportion of 1:1.8 or more is required.
+Typical opening sizes to be used for new windows are calculated in a module of 680mm in a vertical and horizontal dimension. - 4.
+Windows with a proportion where the horizontal dimension is greater than the vertical dimension may not be used. - 5.
+Windows with a dimension smaller than of 680mm x 680mm and smaller may be square.